deefour/Aide/docs/authorization.rst

     // ...

-The IoC container is responsible for instantiating a single, shared instance of the class:`Deefour\\Aide\\Authorization\\Policy` class.
+The IoC container is responsible for instantiating a single, shared instance of the :class:`Deefour\\Aide\\Authorization\\Policy` class.
 This is done outside the scope of a controller method, meaning the IoC container has no access to or knowledge of the  `currentUser` method that may exist within a base controller.
 Further, the API provided by the `Policy` facade does not expect a user to be passed.
 This means instead of calling

 .. code-block:: php